 While some aspiring photographers may hope to stay behind the camera, modern work in photography often requires technical proficiency with programs like Photoshop.
 To succeed professionally, or get the best results from amateur shots, some degree of familiarity with Photoshop is necessary.

-When Paul ran a portrait company with his wife, they were able to delegate work between the two of them.
-She was on the ground, snapping photos of weddings and portraits.
-He was behind the scenes, processing, and retouching digitally.
+When one of our professional photo retouchers ran a portrait company, he was able to delegate work between taking photos and processing them.
+As he expanded, he brought on a second photographer.
+In time, one of them was on the ground, snapping photos of weddings and portraits and he was behind the scenes, processing, and retouching digitally.

-Though Paul has enjoyed much competitive success for his creative photography, his paid work has consisted largely of digital skills: magazine production, portrait processor, quality control and retouching high-end catalogs.
 While the demand for professional photographers is declining, the need for those with experience in Photoshop, such as graphic designers, is slowly increasing.
-Professionals with Photoshop skills like Paul are needed.
+Professionals with Photoshop skills are needed.

 Despite a recent resurgence in the popularity of using film, Photoshop competence is still important to aspiring photographers.
 In fact, many photographers who have taken a step back to using film still find it necessary to scan their images into Photoshop for digital processing.
 Composition, lighting, and working with subjects may all be skills to capture in the moment, but the expectation of digital skills is real across the market.

 The reasons to get involved in Photoshop are obvious, and the ways to do so are widespread: